jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     def add():
         return None
     ```
-    the terminal still shows a [TypeError](./TYPE_ERROR.md) but with a different message, progress
+    the terminal still shows a [TypeError](./TYPE_ERROR.md) but with a different message.
+Progress
     ```python
     E       TypeError: add() takes 0 positional arguments but 2 were given
     ```